AvinashS97/reactJs/src/source.md

     * <NavLink> is a special kind of <Link> that knows whether or not it is "active", "pending", or "transitioning".
 This is useful in a few different scenarios.

 # V80: errorElement:
-    * When exception are thrown in loaders, actions, or component rendering, instead of the normal render path your Routes ( <Route element>), the error path will be rendered ( <Route errorElement>) and the error made available with useRouteError.
+    * When exception are thrown in loaders(iske through Data fetch hota hai), actions (), or component rendering, instead of the normal render path your Routes ( <Route element>), the error path will be rendered ( <Route errorElement>) and the error made available with useRouteError.